University of Western Brittany

 - Annual sports card: free of charge

 Access to 13 libraries holding 437 000 volumes in their collections.
 Some libraries remain open until 10 pm.
-The La Pérouse Library, located next to IUEM, specializes on marine related documents.
+The La Pérouse Library, located next to IUEM, specialises on marine related documents.

 Student associations offer an array of social and cultural experiences.